LinkedIn Basics

 When filling your skills section, start with the hard skills that your ideal target role requires.

-Also, increase your credibility by highlighting relevant trainings, education, and certifications that support your claims.
+Also, increase your credibility by highlighting relevant training, education, and certifications that support your claims.

 “Hard skills get you the interview but soft skills get you the job.”